-Climate change is warming the atmosphere so it holds more water vapor.
-This impacts weather patterns, changing where and how precipitation falls, intensifying rain events and wreaking havoc on communities around the country.
+Climate change and weather patterns are changing.
+This is because a warming atmosphere holds more water vapor, which impacts weather patterns and changes when, where and how precipitation falls.
+It also intensifies rain events and wreaks havoc on communities around the country.

 With increasing frequency the country is experiencing wild weather patterns that swing from droughts to flooding, from severe winter storms and freezes to tropical cyclones.
 While a certain amount of the swing is part of normal climatic variation, climate change makes the atmosphere warmer so it holds more water vapor.
 This impacts weather patterns, changing where and how precipitation falls, intensifying rain events and wreaking havoc on communities around the country.
 And the impacts are intensifying, from regular, extreme droughts that result in municipal water shortages, crop losses, power plant shutdowns and intense, record breaking wildfires, to more frequent occurrences of 500-year floods in places that aren’t prepared to handle them.